 Perfect in-car integration Thanks to this highly integrated, easy-operation multimedia unit made by Bosch, Nissan enhances its vehicle range with a connected system that can be intuitively experienced and creates a wide range of infotainment and assistance functions with state-of-the-art added value.

 Integration of infotainment devices thanks to simple Plug and Play

-At Busworld 2013, Bosch will present a new Multimedia Coach System with a special focus on safety and connectivity
+At Busworld Istanbul 2014, Bosch will present a new Multimedia Coach System with a special focus on safety and connectivity

 Contemporary infotainment for travel coaches and minibuses plays an increasingly important role for vehicle fleet operators.
 In this context, the systems and components used for information and entertainment are specially designed to meet the needs of the coach industry.
 Nowadays, this includes interfaces for connectivity and data exchange as well as individually developed audio, video and navigation systems and on-board monitors made for use in coaches.
 This promises both entertainment and greater convenience – for an unrivaled multimedia experience and first-class travel enjoyment.

-First-class multimedia navigation system for coaches For the first time at Busworld 2013 in Kortrijk, Bosch will feature a prototype of their latest Multimedia Coach System, a multimedia and navigation system for infotainment in luxury-class coaches with a head unit that is easily and intuitively operated via touchscreen.
+First-class multimedia navigation system for coaches For the first time at Busworld 2014 in Istanbul, Bosch will feature a prototype of their latest Multimedia Coach System, a multimedia and navigation system for infotainment in luxury-class coaches with a head unit that is easily and intuitively operated via touchscreen.

 In addition to a microphone for hands-free telephone use, it is possible to connect up to three more microphones, including a new Bosch wireless microphone.
 As another component in the new system network, the CPA amplifier ensures a rich sound experience in the passenger cabin.
 And finally, a DVB-T tuner, a DVD changer or a DAB+ box for digital radio reception can also be added optionally to the system.